Broward Inspector General

 • General Counsel Katherine McIntire,

-• Audit and Contract/Procurement Oversight Manager Mark Magli, and
+• Audit and Contract/Procurement Oversight Manager Mark Magli,

 • Operations Manager Monica Vidal.

-The OIG has successfully built this diverse team of highly qualified individuals who use their various specialties and skill sets to accomplish the office’s mission.
+The OIG has successfully built this cohesive team of highly qualified individuals who use their various specialties and skill sets to accomplish the office’s mission.
 These professionals include certified public accountants, attorneys including former prosecutors, former law enforcement officers, former state regulatory investigators, procurement specialists, and administrative specialists.
 They hold respected certifications including as fraud examiner, inspector general, inspector general investigator, inspector general auditor, public accountant, criminal trial lawyer, and criminal justice information system operator.